apple1986/wau-net/README.md

 WAU-Net introduces an **ASPP with Wavelet Module (AWWM)** at the U-Net bottleneck.
 The bottleneck feature map is decomposed by discrete wavelet transform into one low-frequency subband and three high-frequency subbands.
 ASPP is applied to the high-frequency subbands to enhance multi-scale edge, texture, and boundary representations.

-Paper:
+## Paper

-> Wavelet-ASPP U-Net: Enhancing Ultrasound Image Segmentation with Multi-Scale Context and Frequency-Aware Features
+> **Wavelet-ASPP U-Net: Enhancing Ultrasound Image Segmentation with Multi-Scale Context and Frequency-Aware Features**
 > Xin Cheng, Wenbo Yue, Xiaming Wu, Jiahui Xie, Junjie Zhang, Chang Li, Yajun Yu, Xinglong Wu, and Guoping Xu

 ---